Setting Up LawPracticeZA for your firm

 Some of the steps may depend on another being done first: for example you’ll probably want to set up your fee earners and departments before importing matters.
 But the order in which you do them is pretty much up to you.

 Most of the links that follow will only work once you are successfully signed in to LawPracticeZA (and are opening the links with the same browser you signed in with)

-This is a comprehensive manual for LawPracticeZA, which should provide answers to any questions that you may have, but if you have a query or problem you are welcome to submit a support issue (link at the bottom of every page).
+This is a comprehensive manual for LawPracticeZA, which should provide answers to any questions that you may have, but if you have a query or problem, you are encouraged to SUBMIT A SUPPORT REQUEST (link at the bottom of every page).
 This way, everyone at LawPracticeZA is notified, and the submission automatically includes information that enables us to address the issue more effectively.

-Once you’ve played around with the system and have a feel for how things work, delete the pre-loaded sample data that your instance came with from the widget on the dashboard.
-This won’t delete any matters, clients or suppliers which you created, only the pre-loaded fictitious data.
+Once you’ve played around with the system and have a feel for how things work, you can clear your This will delete all sample data and all masterfile records (clients, matters, suppliers etc).
 See:

-Upload your logo and set-up your firm name and contact details as you would like them to appear on your invoices and statements.
+Upload your logo and set-up your firm name and contact details as you would like them to appear on your invoices and statements to clients.
 To view the invoice layout: select a Matter with at least one unbilled fee or disbursement and click Proforma.